bibanon/bibanon/4chan---JLaw-Shitstorm.md

 On August 30th, 2014, an anonymous leaker decided it was a good idea to post one of his rarest clandestine "treasures" to the world; nude photos of American Celebrity Jennifer Lawrence.
 The forum for it would be anonymous, public, and popular; 4chan's /b/.
-The nudes seemed to be all too genuine; for Jennifer Lawrence was extremely distraught upon hearing of the incident.
+Shitstorms ensued.

 Needless to say, leaks of any sort involving the antics of celebrities are instant newsmakers (as those *disgusting celeb paparazzi magazines* at the supermarket checkout line will drill into you).
 The machines of yellow journalism were quick to finger the blame upon 4chan itself, and attempted; yet again, to make sense of the dark corners of the internet (in the vein of Fox News's "Hackers on Steroids").